openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 ### Arping

-For arp pings to work, a separate tool called "arping" is used.
+For ARP pings to work, a separate tool called "arping" is used.
 Linux has three different tools:

 - arp-scan (not yet supported by this binding)